 Who doesn't love St. Patrick's Day?
 And who doesn't love the quintessential St. Patrick's Day meal corned beef?
 And better yet, who doesn't love corned beef hash?
 In my family, we skip the corned beef and cabbage and go right to my corned beef hash.
 My corned beef hash is delicious, but probably not something you want to eat every day, particularly if you are trying to limit your salt.

-So in the spirit of St. Patrick’s Day, but with an eye for being able to eat hash more regularly, I have developed this Turkey hash with brussel sprout recipes.
-The brussel sprouts are a nod towards cabbage in traditional corned beef and cabbage, as well as a way to boost the nutritional quality of this dish.
-See my post on brussel sprouts to find out why these little crucifers are so good for you.
+So in the spirit of St. Patrick's Day, but with an eye for being able to eat hash more regularly, I have developed this Turkey hash with brussels sprout recipes.
+The brussels sprouts are a nod towards cabbage in traditional corned beef and cabbage, as well as a way to boost the nutritional quality of this dish.
+See my post on brussels sprouts to find out why these little crucifers are so good for you.

 Hash for dinner or breakfast

 In our house we eat hash for dinner, and if we are lucky enough to have any leftovers, we eat it again for breakfast the next day.
 You can serve this dish for breakfast, brunch, lunch or dinner.
 It is good anytime of the day.

 I like to serve turkey hash with a poached egg, sriracha sauce and green beer or a Bloody Mary.